LR-GUI/My-Projects/Arts and Games/README.md

 Here are some finished arts and games projects.
-The txt files contain links to games.
+The md files contain links to games.